Sitecore/Sitecore.Pathfinder/README.md

 ![Pathfinder](docs/img/SitecorePathfinder.png)

-Watch the videos on YouTube (please notice that some of details in the videos are out of date):
+Watch the videos on YouTube (please notice that some details in the videos are out of date):

 * [01 - Idea and concepts](https://www.youtube.com/watch?v=TcJ0IoI7sVM)
 * [02 - HelloWorld](https://www.youtube.com/watch?v=jQz5hAVOTzU)